-Figure 3 - Saugeen Ojibway Nation Land Claim Boundaries Measured in hectares (ha) vs. global hectares (gha) (Appendix 1, Table 2).

 Figure 3 compares the number of hectares within the boundaries of SON and the number of global hectares.
 Their totals are 3,036,589 ha and 1,173,902 gha respectively.
 It shows the breakdown of the different biocapacity classifications and compares their measurements which can vary proportionately.
 The hectares column incorporates classifications such as extraction and low biocapacity since they make up a portion of the hectares, but are not biologically productive.

 Section 5: Discussion